Topic: Visitation Plan and Policy during a Pandemic

 Based on the needs of residents and the facility’s structure, visitation will be conducted through a variety of means, such as in resident rooms, dedicated visitation spaces indoors and outdoors weather permitting.
 Regardless of how visits are conducted, there are certain core principles and best practices that reduce the risk of COVID-19 transmission and must be followed.
 The facility will ensure that resident and family communication is ongoing and supported by virtual visits, whenever possible.

 - Core Principals of Infection Control

-- Social distancing of at least six feet between persons, in accordance with CDC guidance;
+- Face covering or mask (covering mouth and nose) and physical distancing at least six feet between people, in accordance with CDC guidance.

 - Outdoor Visitation